'War Doctor' Says Treating COVID-19 Is Like Fighting An Invisible Enemy

 On how the COVID-19 pandemic has put conflicts in Syria and Yemen on hold

 I'm hopeful in one respect that this pandemic at the moment, which has occurred throughout the whole world, will change people's minds to realizing that we are all human beings, that we're all here to help each other and we must stop killing each other.
-And the warring factions in Saudi and Yemen now have stopped fighting; the warring parties in Syria have stopped fighting; and I hope then that they will re-adjust to a new life. ...
+And the warring factions in Saudi and Yemen now have stopped fighting; the warring parties in Syria have stopped fighting; and I hope then that they will readjust to a new life. ...
 They've stopped fighting because of the pandemic. ...
 Everybody's self-isolating — the Saudis are self-isolating. ...
 Nobody wants to go in.
 Everybody wants to save themselves.
 And so the wars have at this moment stopped. ...
 This is a golden opportunity to say, "OK, we're all in it together.
 Let's not restart them.
 Let's talk.
 Let's communicate."

 On performing fibroid surgery on one of Osama bin Laden's wives before the Sept.
 11 attacks